-The subject well takes about life expert similar to that from the close environment of the children.
+Presentation of the story subject matter in a way that is familiar to the children.

-The actors of the story will be well known from the close environment of the children, such as, the family word, the neighbors or the animals word, the plants words which react as the human being in their relations and emotional, speak, cry, play, be happy and be sad.
+Using story characters that children are accustomed to and taken from environments that the children are already familiar with, such as the family sphere, their neighborhood, or the animal world.
+For example, plants might act like a human being would in their relationships with others and react in a similar manner, emotionally: speaking, crying, playing, and being happy or sad.

-The way that the story introduces the general idea.
+Considering how the story introduces its general concept.

-The solutions that the story gives will be acceptable and effective.
+Providing solute in the story that are both acceptable and effective.

-The story influence in extending child’s imagination:
+The influence of story on extending a child’s imagination:

-The story uses the entire intelligence element, such as, imagination, intelligent, remembrance, conclusion, and understanding and acceptable; all of these elements are connecting to the imagination (Trostle & Donato, 2001; Haven, 2000, Weaver, 1994; Feasey, 2006):
+A story engages the entire mind, in terms of (for example) intelligence, memory, deduction, understanding and acceptance, and all of these elements are connected to the imagination (Trostle-Brand and Donato, 2001; Haven, 2000, Weaver, 1994; Feasey, 2006).
+A story:

-The story exposes the child to different excitement and different cultures.
+Exposes a child to different types of excitement and to different cultures.

-The story satisfies many aspects in the child, such as amazing, strange and expected the non-normal.
+Satisfies many aspects important to children, such as amazement, wonder and the unexpected.

-The story opens in front of the child new domains of creativity and methods to adopt new ways of behavior.
-This thing supports the ’capability to behave in a positive way.
+Offers a child new avenues for creativity and methods for adopting new modes of behavior.
+This, in turn, supports a child’s capability to behave in a positive way.

-The story gives the child a lot of information that the scientific subject cannot give them, and this information does not need a big effort’ to know and understand.
+Gives a child a lot of information which a scientific subject alone cannot provide; this information does not require great effort, on the child’s part, to retain and understand.

-Writing ‘“green”‘ scientific stories for sustainability to make chemistry more relevant to everyday life (Hugerat, 2007).
-Early education through chemistry stories for sustainability can help “green” decisions be the default mode for the generation to come.
-These projects for sustainability to make chemistry more relevant to everyday life.
-These stories are a creative and imaginative learning tool can influence kids to pursue sustainable lifestyles.
+Writing ‘green‘ scientific stories for sustainability makes chemistry more relevant to everyday life (Hugerat, 2007).
+Early education through chemistry stories for sustainability can help green decisions become the default mode for future generations.
+The stories are a creative and imaginative learning tool which can influence children to pursue sustainable lifestyles.

-The project is based on covert processes in teaching science according to problem solving method, asking questions, and raising arguments.
+The project is based on covert processes in teaching science, which use problem-solving questioning and debating methods.

 Working Program

 The First Step:

 Writing a simple science story to convey an environmental science topic (sustainability).
-Teacher or expert will write the story.
+The teacher or expert writes the story.